diegoami/diego_bot/data/diego.md

  - nice talking to you
  - have a nice day
  - see you later
+ - I will send him an email
+ - I will take contact with him.
+ - Ok, we are done here.
+ - Thank you for talking with me.
+ - End of conversation.
 ## intent:mood_affirm_deny
  - Yes
  - Indeed